 "Near the female" situations can be challenging both for humans and their companions.
 If the situation stops when you are not near the female, avoid being near the female.
 Free speech does have some limits.
-Contact your attorney if you are interested in bringing a lawsuit for the "whatever they...Read more »
+Contact your attorney if you are interested in bringing a lawsuit for the...Read more »

 So I was 8 months pregnant when my boyfriend hit me because we had just broke up.
 He made me so emotional because I was at the end of my pregnancy and he left me for someone else.
 But after he hit me I called the cops and they arrived 5 minutes later.
 But he was not at the scene.
 The police decided...
 Read more »

 Don’t lie for him.
 The felony on his record is not your fault.
 It’s not your job to ‘get it off his record.’
 You could benefit from some private legal consultation.
 Even if you are now on good terms, there is no real excuse for striking a woman, much less one who is 8 months pregnant.

 If the threats are of imminent physical or bodily harm, seek a protective order.
 If your local law enforcement will not assist you in removing this now unwelcome guest, you may have to file a formal eviction.
 This is where the help of a private attorney will be most useful.